ppy/osu-wiki/news/2018/2018-05-01-twc-semis-recap.md

 ### Useful Links

 **Want to join in on the Finals action?** The first match between South Korea and Canada starts on Sunday at 02:00 UTC on the [osulive channel](https://www.twitch.tv/osulive), so don't miss out!
 While you're there, you can also [rewatch past matches](https://www.twitch.tv/osulive/videos/all).
-If you're into stats, why not have a look at the various ones compiled by ::deadbeat::{ user=128370 } and [Nwolf](https://osu.ppy.sh/users/1910766) which can be found [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vSp05eL_jYsj4RGa2-lsS39wC1AQDLYXidmQJn0jcLU3c6nETCVZW2BhB5Cy_uIQ_Cp3K_BuTtLJDy4/pubhtml#), as well as [these leaderboards I've compiled](https://docs.google.com/spreadsheets/d/1cZzz-MiT3i6Hp0VW2XXvASMDUVe1ETl-r6fMKHwVhtE/edit#gid=1063908524).
+If you're into stats, why not have a look at the various ones compiled by ::deadbeat::{ user=128370 } and ::Nwolf::{ user=1910766 } which can be found [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vSp05eL_jYsj4RGa2-lsS39wC1AQDLYXidmQJn0jcLU3c6nETCVZW2BhB5Cy_uIQ_Cp3K_BuTtLJDy4/pubhtml#), as well as [these leaderboards I've compiled](https://docs.google.com/spreadsheets/d/1cZzz-MiT3i6Hp0VW2XXvASMDUVe1ETl-r6fMKHwVhtE/edit#gid=1063908524).

 **Don't forget to buy a banner if you haven't already!** If you end up supporting the winner of the tournament, your banner will remain on your profile until the next world cup!
 Since there are so few teams remaining, the chances of that happening are now fairly sizeable.
 You can pick up your banner at [the osu!store](https://osu.ppy.sh/store/products/296).
 By doing so, you contribute to the tournament prize pool.